Skip to main content

 It’s important to inoculate clover with a BASF product such as Nodulaid or Nodulator.
 Nodulaid and Nodulator stimulate nodulation.
 The nodules that then grow on the roots of clover produce enough nitrogen to increase the growth and yield of the clover plants.

-• How long does inoculant last on seed?
+• How long does inoculant persist in dry soil?

 • What are inoculants for pastures and crops?